brunovmartini/projects-core-service/README.md

 ---

+### Extra Functionality ✨

+- User authentication, including login and logout endpoints, have been added due to the relation between the type of the user and the permissions of several endpoints.
+- Password encryption has been added for extra security when creating a user.
+---

 ### Observations 📝

 - The `.env` file should not be public on the repository for security purposes.
-On the context of this application, the .env is available on the repository as an example for easy setup of the application.
+On the context of this application, the `.env` is available on the repository as an example for easy setup of the application.
 Since the application is only executed locally, the environment variables in its content have no production impact.
 ---